In August I wrote:

 We identified the Galactic habitable zone (GHZ) as an annular region between 7 and 9 kiloparsecs from the Galactic center that widens with time and is composed of stars that formed between 8 and 4 billion years ago. … 75% of the stars in the GHZ are older than the Sun.

-Added 5p 2Nov: Wow, we can likely trace life back even further, to the live on planets around stars that passed near the molecular cloud that formed our Sun.
+Added 5p 2Nov: Wow, we can likely trace life back even further, to the life on planets around stars that passed near the molecular cloud that formed our Sun.
 Details: